 One awesome tool for this is flip grid.
 Ask students to create a short (30 second) video response to your question.
 Then have them watch their partner’s video and respond.
 In this manner, kids are getting oral language practice and they are still getting a chance to try out their ideas orally before being expected to write.

 Tip 5: Incorporate Technology

 Another great option for students to respond to the read aloud in through Google Slides.
 You can put a few Stop & Jot questions into different slides and allow students to pick one to answer.
 While students work, you can be at your device, watching them in real time and making comments on their work.
-This allows you to maintain your distance while still providing valuable feedback and helping to move their learning forwards.
+This allows you to stay socially distanced while still providing valuable feedback and helping to move their learning forwards.

 I hope that these tips help you to feel confident in your ability to incorporate Interactive Read Aloud into your socially distanced classroom.
 If you are looking for some Interactive Read Alouds that are already done for you, check out my Upper Elementary Bundle Here!

 If you’re interested in learning more about Interactive Read Aloud in the Upper Elementary classroom, check out THIS blog post all about making IRA magical!